-It's important to know that a Transfer on Death Deed trumps anything else you have in place—like a trust, will, or any other legal document.
-This form can be an excellent tool to ensure that your property goes to the right person (or people).
-But you have to keep it updated.
+It's important to know that a Transfer on Death Deed, or TOD Deed, trumps anything else you have in place – such as a Trust, Will, or any other estate planning legal document.
+Therefore, it can be an excellent tool to ensure that your property goes to the right person or people, but you have to keep it updated.
 Make sure you keep it with the rest of your estate plan and update it accordingly.

 When to use a Transfer on Death Deed:

 - You would like to transfer ownership of your property to a beneficiary, but not until your death.

 - You want that piece of property to avoid probate court.

 - You would like to retain ownership, responsibility, and control of your property while you are alive.

 STATE OF , ss: